Biliary Tract Cancer

 Annually, there are approximately 200,000 new cases of biliary tract cancer in Asia, of which up to 145,000 are in China, and approximately 12,600 new cases in the United States .
 Biliary tract cancer has a five-year survival rate of less than 10% and there has been little improvement in prognosis or treatment outcomes over the last two decades .

 Biliary tract cancer consists of intra-hepatic and extra-hepatic cholangiocarcinoma (cancer of the bile duct), cancer of the gall bladder and papilla of Vater (the final portion of the bile duct emptying into the small bowel).
 Though biliary tract cancer is considered to be a subset of liver cancer, therapies approved for liver cancer are not approved for biliary tract cancer.
-There are no therapies approved for biliary tract cancer in the United States.
+There are no targeted therapies approved for biliary tract cancer anywhere in the world.

 Approximately 35% of patients undergo surgical resection, but recurrence is common, with the disease returning in 50% to 60% of patients .
 Late-stage patients typically receive chemotherapy.
 In the first-line setting, the doublet combination of gemcitabine and cisplatin is commonly used and has demonstrated a response rate of 26% and overall survival of 11.7 months .